Recruitment Strategies for Study Abroad

 - Study Abroad YouTube: Search our YouTube page to find videos of students from past programs and other international goodies to see if something there can assist in your presentations.

-Number one: Get your flyer or poster approved by the Study Abroad Office before you start posting it.
+Number one: Get your flyer or poster approved by the Education Abroad Office before you start posting it.
 Flyers and posters should be simple yet informative.

-- Provide only the most basic information: program name, program dates, courses offered, contact information (yours and the Study Abroad Office’s), where to apply, and a highlight that scholarships are available.
+- Provide only the most basic information: program name, program dates, courses offered, contact information (yours and the Education Abroad Office’s), where to apply, and a highlight that scholarships are available.

 - Flyers can be distributed in classes and to clubs and groups.